NikolaiRadke/JQ6500-rescue-tool/README.md

 ![Uploader3](https://www.nikolairadke.de/jq6500/jq6500_uploadtool_1.png)![Uploader4](https://www.nikolairadke.de/jq6500/jq6500_uploadtool_2.png)

-Some of the **16MBit** and almost every **32MBit** and other variants come without the windows upload tool, that autostarts, when you plug in the device, makes them, espacially for Windows users, almost useless.
+Some of the **16MBit** and almost every **32MBit** and other variants come without the windows upload tool, that autostarts, when you plug in the device.
+This issue makes them, espacially for Windows users, almost useless.
 Luckily, there ist an existing tool written by [Reinhard Max](https://m4x.de/jq6500) - for Linux, but Windows users are still left alone.
 Until now.
 Reinhard is also responsible for this new ISO rework and made - well... almost everything :-)

 This repository provides all the helpless owners with two tools:
 * **Linux Users:** A tool for installing a **missing upload tool** or for direct uploading MP3 files on your device.